Here To Explore Our World

 Chip Bee Gardens has a few gourmet restaurants, eateries, and places like Sunday Folks.
 Being here makes them kinda special, like a special treat.
 Originals Sins, a vegetarian Mediterranean restaurant, has been there since 1997.
 It’s a popular place to meet my friends as most of us are vegetarian or pescatarian.

-I also buy meat for my dogs and eggs and butter for me from The Butcher from time to time.
+I also buy meat for my dogs and eggs and butter for myself from The Butcher from time to time.
 Lemon Zest is fun shop to browse for kitchen supplies.

 So if you’re visiting Singapore, Chip Bee Gardens and Holland Village are a fun place to check out.
 Then there’s Sunday Folks.